The Russian Blue

 Legs are high and fine, with small and oval paws.
 The tail, broader at the base, is long and tapering to a point.

-Full description of the physical characteristics of the Russian Blue according to Fife standard can be found on its website, in the following link:
+Full description of the physical characteristics of the Russian Blue according to Fife standard can be found here.

 In addition to the aesthetics, other factor that determines the choice of a cat belonging to a particular breed is the personality related to that breed.
 And, which are the main characteristics of the Russian Blue personality?.
 Well, they are affectionate and empathic, although a bit timid with strangers.
 Even though they adapt perfectly to domestic life and coexistence with all the family members, including other pets and children, they usually establish a bond with a member in particular, to whom they will show their complete devotion.
 They will spend most of the day close to this person, watching every movement, being sensitive and responsive to this person's moods, and, in conclusion, loving this person above all.